Heyyy, batter batter, we’ve got your roundup of three ways to enjoy America’s favorite pastime and warm spring weather in the heart of South Carolina.

 Fun Fact: The name “Blowfish” is a nod to the musical group, Hootie and the Blowfish, which got its start in Columbia when the members attended The University of South Carolina, plus the outfield dimensions are linked to three of the great Major League stadiums- RF 302' Fenway Park, CF 394' Wrigley Field, LF 318' Yankee Stadium.

 For more info on all things athletic in Columbia SC, check out our sports page.
-Make sure to use our official hashtag #RealColumbiaSC in your baseball photos to be featured on our website + socials
+Make sure to use our official hashtag #RealColumbiaSC in your baseball photos to be featured on our website or socials